-The Project Design Document (PDD) submitted by USINA DE AÇÚCAR SANTA TEREZINHA /1/ to /3/ and additional background documents related to the project design and baseline, i.e., Resolução Interministerial 01/03 /4/, Resolução Interministerial 02/05 /5/, Clean Development Mechanism Project Design Document Form (CDM-PDD) - Version 02 /6/, Guidelines for completing CDM-PDD, CDM-NMB and CDM-NMM - Version /7/, Approved Consolidated Baseline Methodology ACM0006 "Consolidated baseline methodology for grid-connected electricity generation from biomass residues" Version 02 /8/, Tool for the demonstration and assessment of additionality - Version 02 /9/, Kyoto Protocol to the United Nations Framework Convention on Climate Change /10/, Clarifications on Validation Requirements to be Checked by a Designated Operational Entity /11/, were reviewed.
+The Project Design Document (PDD) submitted by USINA DE AÇÚCAR SANTA TEREZINHA and additional background documents related to the project design and baseline, i.e., Resolução Interministerial 01/03, Resolução Interministerial 02/05, Clean Development Mechanism Project Design Document Form (CDM-PDD) - Version 03, Guidelines for completing the Poject Design Document (CDM-PDD) and the proposed new baseline and monitoring methodologies CDM-NM, Version 06.2, ACM0006 "Consolidated baseline methodology for grid-connected electricity generation from biomass residues" Version 04, ACM0002 "Consolidated Baseline Methodology for Grid Connected Electricity Generation From Renewable Sources", Version 02, Tool for the demonstration and assessment of additionality - Version 02, Kyoto Protocol to the United Nations Framework Convention on

+Climate Change, Clarifications on Validation Requirements to be Checked by a Designated Operational Entity, were reviewed.

-The following documents were used as references to the validation work, in addition to internal BVQI procedures: IETA/PCF - Validation and Verification Manual (v.
-3.3, Mar 2004) /12/; ISO/ 14064-3 - Greenhouse gases -Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions /13/; ISO/ 14064-2 - Greenhouse gases - Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emission reductions or removal enhancements /14/.
+The following documents were used as references to the validation work, in addition to internal BVC procedures: IETA/PCF - Validation and Verification Manual (v.
+3.3, Mar 2004); ISO 14064-3 - Greenhouse gases -Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions; ISO 14064-2 - Greenhouse gases - Part 2: Specification with guidance at the project level for quantification, monitoring and reporting of greenhouse gas emission reductions or removal enhancements .